joeytakeda/engl507/docs/log.md

 > JT: My hesitation with minimal editions is this: why do we have to sacrifice editorial nuance for access?
 Worries about the pragmatics of the labour of marking up: it does provide jobs for students and offers a good pedagogical opportunity.
 > MC: Who is the audience for Ed?
 > JT: And what about huge corpora?

-## Notes from class

-Alyssa: Annotations and other scholarly apparatus isn’t the most accessible; operates as a textual gatekeeper.

-Accessibility is a big focus.

-Problem of labour and how do people get *paid* for it?

-JS: Why not have a layer?

-** JT to ask projects: can we create plain-text versions of our primary sources [or everything, I suppose]; easier for digesting texts and doing text-analysis through tools like Voyant

-Heavy industries: Reducing the agency of the reader; maximalist software (Flash), but minimalist aesthetics; using Flash for text

-Expanded Cinema: integrates the audience into the work

-What can people in DH learn from visual culture (or what is the relationship between visual culture and DH?)

-Building spaces for interaction; not interested in creating “content” but media that can be interpreted by machines; producing forms, not necessarily content; allows for the free-play of the material

-Galloway: diegetic and non-diegetic machine operations

-LISP: Minimal syntax that encourages use.

-Programming language as minimalist?

-Voyant: The use of the “Reveal” button; delegate responsibility of hermeneutics to the computer

 ### Interface Workshop